Buying grab rails from Bunnings: what you gain and what you lose

 InstallationA$80-A$150 (handyman)Included

-WarrantyProduct only12-month workmanship + product
+WarrantyProduct onlyInstaller's workmanship warranty plus product

 Typical totalA$110-A$230$250-$310 (stud fix)